team-telnyx/webrtc/packages/react-client/README.md

 }
 ```

 Take care to use this hook only once in your application.
-For most cases, we recommend you use `TelnyxRTCContext`/`TelnyxRTCProvider` instead of this hook directly.
+For most cases, we recommend you use [TelnyxRTCContext/TelnyxRTCProvider](#TelnyxRTCContextProvider) instead of this hook directly.
 This ensures that you only have one Telnyx client instance running at a time.

 #### `useContext` with `TelnyxRTCContext`

-You can retrieve the current TelnyxRTC context value by using React's [`useContext` hook](https://reactjs.org/docs/hooks-reference.html#usecontext), as an alternative to `TelnyxRTCContext.Consumer`.
+You can retrieve the current TelnyxRTC context value by using React's [`useContext` hook](https://reactjs.org/docs/hooks-reference.html#usecontext), as an alternative to [TelnyxRTCContext.Consumer](#TelnyxRTCContextConsumer).

 ```jsx
 import React, { useContext } from 'react';